 TGaz Editor: Modify the paragraph starting on page 123 (line 29) as follows

-C
+An RSTA shall set the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1 only if it has set the MFPC bit to 1 in RSN Capabilities element.

-If an RSTA has set the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, in the cases listed above, an ISTA shall establish a security context with that RSTA prior to initiating a Fine Timing Measurement Procedure Negotiation with that RSTA. (#3236)
+If an RSTA has set the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, in the cases listed above, an ISTA that is not associated to the RSTA shall establish a security context with that RSTA prior to initiating a Fine Timing Measurement Procedure Negotiation with that RSTA. (#3236)

-Furthermore, an RSTA shall reject a request in the cases listed above, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE to 1, and the ISTA has not successfully set up a security context to protect FTMR, FTM and LMR frames exchanged between the RSTA and the ISTA.
+Furthermore, an RSTA shall reject a request in the cases listed above, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE to 1, and an ISTA that is not associated to it and has not successfully set up a security context to protect FTMR, FTM and LMR frames exchanged between the RSTA and the ISTA.
 The RSTA may accept the request in the cases not listed above. (#3940, #3236)

 TGaz Editor: Modify the paragraph starting on page 131 (line 9) as follows

-An RSTA shall reject a request, unless the request is for Passive TB Ranging, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE (#3940) to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA
+An RSTA shall reject a request from an unassociated ISTA, unless the request is for Passive TB Ranging, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE (#3940) to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA.

 11.21.6.6.2 TB Ranging and Non-TB Ranging session termination